 NOTE: This can be any stranded AWG 18 or AWG 16 insulated wire such as from a typical household extension/lamp cord or heavier speaker wire.
 AWG 18 solid core is fine too.
 If solid core is used, ignore the instructions to twist and “tin” the strands.

-EMR Module version:

 "PV-": PV- (black) binding post to PV- screw terminal on PCB (J1)